phpmetrics/PhpMetrics/README.md

 + If `A < B < C` : `A`: min, `B`: yellow limit, `C`: max
 + If `A > B > C` : `A`: max, `B`: yellow limit, `C`: min

+You can save the configuration in a .phpmetrics.yml file in the root directory of your project.
+PhpMetrics will look for it and use it.

 # Contribute